Rewarding patients for referrals: good marketing or bad practice?

 Did you know that patient referral incentives could put you in breach of your professional obligations?

-Ruanne Brell, Medico-legal Advisor, and Dr Walid Jammal, Senior Medical Advisor-Advocacy at Avant, in an article first published in Australian Doctor, warn that rewarding patients for referrals could put you in breach of your professional obligations:
+Ruanne Brell, Medico-legal Advisor, and Dr Walid Jammal, Senior Medical Advisor-Advocacy at Avant, warn that rewarding patients for referrals could put you in breach of your professional obligations:

 Example: Dr S’s new patient mentions that she decided to come in for an appointment because her neighbour has been telling everyone how brilliant Dr S is.
 This isn’t the first time this patient has referred friends and Dr S would like to say thank you.
 She thinks it would be nice to send a $200 gift voucher for a local restaurant.*